Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 It also contains the tracers for production and grazing for invertebrate groups, growth and consumption for each age class for each vertebrate group, and a number of indices such as the diversity index.
 *  **CATCH.nc**
 Contains cumulative values of catch and discard per species and age class (cohort) in numbers.
-It also details catch and discards per species per fishery (in tonnes per box)
+It also details catch and discards per species per fishery (in tonnes per box).
 *  **TOTCATCH.nc**
 This output files also contains cumulative total catch and discards per species in tonnes.
 All values are zeroed after they are written out.
 *  **ANNAGEBIO.nc**
-This output provides abundance in each annual age class (Numbers at age per species)
+This output provides abundance in each annual age class (Numbers at age per species).
 *  **ANNAGECATCH.nc**
 Provides numbers at age per species in the catch and discards (summed over all fleets).